jennyfolkesson/imagingDB/README.md

 ## Getting Started

 There are two main CLIs, data_uploader and data_downloader.
+During data upload, you can choose between doing 'file' or 'slice' upload type.
+File will just write the existing file as is on S3, whereas 'slice' will attempt to read the file, separate frames from metadata and upload each slice (frame) individually.
+Files will be written to the 'raw_files' folder in the S3 buckets, and slices will be written to 'raw_slices'.

-The data uploader
+The data uploader takes:
-takes:
  * a csv file containing file information, please see the _files_for_upload.csv_ in this repository for required fields and example values.
 * a json file containing database login credentials (see db_credentials.json)